Unpaid Penalty Charge Notices

 - those suffering from domestic violence, sexual or racial harassment

 - those who have suffered a recent bereavement in the family or in the household

-- those whose financial circumstances have changed within the last three months, for example they have become unemployed.
+- those whose financial circumstances have changed within the last 3 months, for example, if they have become unemployed

-If you have been contacted by an Enforcement Agent and you fall into one of the categories shown above, please contact the Enforcement Agent immediately.
-The Enforcement Agent is listed on the Warrant of Control (formerly known as Warrant of Execution).
-You can contact the relevant Enforcement Agent on the following numbers:
+If you've been contacted by an enforcement agent and you fall into one of the categories above, please contact the agent named on the Warrant of Control that you receive (previously known as Warrant of Execution).

 - Equita: 0844 561 8807